ZeekHuge/zeekhuge.github.io/content/post/a_handfull_of_commands_and_scripts_to_get_started_with_beagleboneblack.md

 $ make ARCH=arm LOCALVERSION=$BUILD_V CROSS_COMPILE=path/to/the/cross/compile/toolchain
 {{< /highlight>}}

-* To cross compile particular drivers, you will have to go through complete kernel build process at-least once so that it generates that symbol version file, and only then will you be able to load the module.
+* **Cross compile a driver** -  To cross compile particular drivers that is present in your kernel source, you will have to go through complete kernel build process at-least once so that it generates that symbol version file, and only then will you be able to load the module.
 Follow above steps to build the kernel, then to compile one driver
 {{< highlight bash >}}
 $ make modules SUB_DIRS=path/to/the/driver ARCH=arm LOCALVERSION=$BUILD_V
 {{< /highlight>}}